Cart 0

 • Passenger capacity: approx. 1,828 guests

-The Zenith was built specifically for the American cruise market – with elegant design, spacious interiors and maritime lines that still inspire today.
+The Zenith was designed specifically for the American cruise market and impresses with its elegant design, spacious interior areas, and maritime lines that continue to fascinate to this day.

 The History of the Zenith - From Celebrity to Peace Boat

-Launched in 1992 at the renowned Meyer Werft shipyard in Papenburg, the Zenith was originally built for Celebrity Cruises – then a subsidiary of the Greek shipping company Chandris, which later became fully integrated into the Royal Caribbean Group.
-The Zenith was the second ship in the Horizon class, following her sister ship Horizon (1990).
+In 1992, the Zenith was launched at the renowned Meyer shipyard in Papenburg.
+It was originally built for Celebrity Cruises, which was then still a subsidiary of the Greek shipping company Chandris and later became part of the Royal Caribbean Group.
+The Zenith was the second ship in the Horizon class, following its sister ship Horizon from 1990.

 1992 - 2007: Celebrity Cruises

-For the first few years, the Zenith sailed in the Caribbean and the Mediterranean – luxurious, stylish, and very popular with North American customers.
+In its early years, the Zenith sailed in the Caribbean and the Mediterranean.
+Luxurious, stylish, and very popular with North American passengers.
 The design was elegant and understated, the lines classic yet modern.

 2007 - 2014: Pullmantur Cruises

 In 2007, the Spanish brand Pullmantur Cruises took over the ship.
-The Zenith was rebuilt, given a new paint job, a modernized interior, and now primarily served the Spanish cruise market.
-The routes around the Western Mediterranean and the Canary Islands were particularly popular.
+The Zenith was refurbished, given a new color scheme, and modernized interiors, and now primarily served the Spanish cruise market.
+Routes around the western Mediterranean and the Canary Islands were particularly popular.

 2014 - 2017: Croisières de France